 Halitosis: A Merck Manual of Patient Symptoms podcast

 Halitosis most often results from fermentation of food particles by anaerobic gram-negative bacteria in the mouth, producing volatile sulfur compounds such as hydrogen sulfide and methyl mercaptan.
-Causative bacteria may be present in areas of periodontal disease, particularly when ulceration or necrosis is present.
+Causative bacteria may be present in areas of periodontal disease (see Periodontitis), particularly when ulceration or necrosis is present.
 The causative organisms reside deep in periodontal pockets around teeth.
 In patients with healthy periodontal tissue, these bacteria may proliferate on the dorsal posterior tongue.

 Certain foods or spices, after digestion, release the odor of that substance to the lungs; the exhaled odor may be unpleasant to others.
 For example, the odor of garlic is noted on the breath by others 2 or 3 h after consumption, long after it is gone from the mouth.